Swing Sequence: Shane Lowry

-Lowry's swing is fluid and relaxed, but he has a competitive fire "bred into him by his father and uncles, who competed on the Offaly Gaelic football team," Manchip says.
-"In 1982, they defeated defending four-time champion Kerry."
-In other words, the Lowrys are tough.
+A classic swing that produces modern distance: Shane Lowry's swing is fluid and relaxed, but he has a competitive fire bred into him by his father and uncles, who competed on the Offaly Gaelic football team.
+Study his swing frame-by-frame.

 AGE: 29 / 6-1 / 225 pounds / Clara, Ireland

 When you're hitting a long iron, even from a tee box, ball position is very important to hit it solid, says Shane Lowry's coach, Neil Manchip.
 "Shane plays it just left of center in his stance, where the club bottoms out," he says.
 "I like his neutral grip, relaxed arms and overall body balance."